• 99 Swift Street, Suite 200, South Burlington, VT 05403

 • Retinal Vitreous Fellowship – 1 to 2 years

-Some of the surgeries we perform are:
+Some of the treatments and surgeries we perform are:

 • Various surgeries for retinal detachments